awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

 + `15.185.91.0/27` for Middle East \(Bahrain\)
 + `18.228.1.128/27` for South America \(São Paulo\)
 + `15.161.135.128/27` for Europe \(Milan\)
-+ `13.244.121.224/277` for Africa \(Cape Town\)
++ `13.244.121.224/27` for Africa \(Cape Town\)
 + `13.208.177.192/27` for Asia Pacific \(Osaka\)

-For more information about how to unblock IP addresses, see the step [Authorize Access to the Cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html) in the *Amazon Redshift Getting Started* guide\.
+For more information about how to unblock IP addresses, see the step [Authorize Access to the Cluster](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-authorize-cluster-access.html) in the *Amazon Redshift Getting Started Guide* guide\.

-## Grant Kinesis Data Firehose Access to a Public Amazon ES Destination<a name="using-iam-es"></a>
+## Grant Kinesis Data Firehose Access to a Public OpenSearch Service Destination<a name="using-iam-es"></a>

-When you're using an Amazon ES destination, Kinesis Data Firehose delivers data to your Amazon ES cluster, and concurrently backs up failed or all documents to your S3 bucket\.
+When you're using an OpenSearch Service destination, Kinesis Data Firehose delivers data to your OpenSearch Service cluster, and concurrently backs up failed or all documents to your S3 bucket\.
 If error logging is enabled, Kinesis Data Firehose also sends data delivery errors to your CloudWatch log group and streams\.
-Kinesis Data Firehose uses an IAM role to access the specified Elasticsearch domain, S3 bucket, AWS KMS key, and CloudWatch log group and streams\.
+Kinesis Data Firehose uses an IAM role to access the specified OpenSearch Service domain, S3 bucket, AWS KMS key, and CloudWatch log group and streams\.
 You are required to have an IAM role when creating a delivery stream\.

-Use the following access policy to enable Kinesis Data Firehose to access your S3 bucket, Amazon ES domain, and AWS KMS key\.
+Use the following access policy to enable Kinesis Data Firehose to access your S3 bucket, OpenSearch Service domain, and AWS KMS key\.
 If you do not own the S3 bucket, add `s3:PutObjectAcl` to the list of Amazon S3 actions, which grants the bucket owner full access to the objects delivered by Kinesis Data Firehose\.
 This policy also has a statement that allows access to Amazon Kinesis Data Streams\.
 If you don't use Kinesis Data Streams as your data source, you can remove that statement\.

 ```
 {